FruityEnLoops/Lethe/README.md

 # Lethe

+# Important

+This project has been archived due to Twitter changing their API.
+This does not work anymore, and probably never will unless you have a paid subscription.
+Twitter, f you.

+# Original Readme

 A Twitter bot to trigger a webhook when a new tweet is sent by a user, using  `twit` and `node-fetch`.

 You may modify the `body` to customize what is being set to the webhook.
 Currently, it sends the link to the tweet, with the username and profile picture of the user.